-Project Name FTE FTE from SP Budget assigned SP Output indicator Output Target ERA1208 Revision of SSC guides and 1.32 € 8,000 % of change requests implemented following the decision from the change control board to execute them during the year 95% procedures Collection of feedback, identification of lessons learned and possible improvement for ERA guides and procedures 5 SSC plenary meetings and 2 Peer Review Group meetings ERA1219 Common Safety 3.50 1.87 € 8,503 Support to Operators and Authorities Satisfaction of railway stakeholders Methods on Training activity Training material delivered and experienced Assessment of Safety Level ✓ CSM Development Technical Opinion on Annex I updated according to the lessons learned and Safety Performance ✓ CSM guidance/training Guide on ISS functioning published renomance ✓ GoA/JNS fast track procedure GoA/JNS proposal ✓ GoA/JNS normal track procedure GoA proposal & ERA follow-up report ✓ Management of the Group of Analysts Implementation of GoA workplan during CSM ASLP phase I ✓ Support to implementation of CSM ASLP and ISS users (24) Business support to ISS users ERA1224 Support to NIB Peer Review 0.33 € 14,250 ERA to attend as observer, at least remotely, to the meetings of NIB Peer Reviewed Attend to, at least, 50% of NIBs Peer Review meetings Report on the first peer review cycle Report delivered ERA1236 Integration of Human and 1.19 € 10,000 Collaboration on HOF topics to build and share knowledge HOF Collaboration with organisations and research institutes in railways and other safety domains Organisational Factors Dissemination on HOF topics Active collaboration in development/promotion of RailHOF platform Dissemination on HOF topics bi-annual HOF conference Dissemination on HOF topics HOF network meeting Training on specific HOF topics Develop HOF-expert competency framework (TF to set up after agreement of HOF network in 2023) Training on specific HOF topics Review of the HOF toolkit and associated documentation/ training 2 years after publication ERA1242 Executing SSC 7.20 € 877,484 Executing SSC Legal deadlines and according to the process
+Strenthening SMS - BUILD KNOWLEDGE - study on the potential use of operational data for safety management Strenthening SMS + strengthening NIB control layer - SUPPORT - available training modules on accident/incident investigation # training modules delivered (in collaboration with ERA Academy) delivered Strenthening SMS + strengthening NSA control layer - SUPPORT - deliver training modules on measuring safety performance/risk-based supervision # training modules delivered (in collaboration with ERA Academy) ERA1208 Revision of SSC guides and procedures 1.30 € 8,000 % of change requests implemented following the decision from the change control board to execute them during the year 95% Collection of feedback, identification of lessons learned and possible improvement for ERA guides and procedures 5 SSC plenary meetings and 2 Peer Review Group meetings ERA1219 Common Safety Methods on Assessment of Safety Level and Safety Performance 3.50 1.84 € 8,503 Management of the Group of Analysts (Phase II) Implementation of CSM ASLP phase II Support to Operators and Authorities Satisfaction of railway stakeholders ✓ CSM Development Recommendation on Appendix D ✓ GoA/JNS fast track procedure GoA/JNS proposal ✓ GoA/JNS normal track procedure GoA proposal & ERA follow-up report ✓ ISS - Integration of SIS, SAIT, E-Rail workflows SIS/SAIT/ERAIL moved to ISS STAGE 1 ✓ CSM guidance/ training Training delivered ✓ ISS Operations Operation and maintenance

+✓ Management of GoA Implemented ERA1224 Support to NIB Peer Review 0.33 € 14,250 ERA to attend as observer, at least remotely, to the meetings of NIB Peer Reviewed Attend to, at least, 50% of NIBs Peer Review meetings ERA1236 Integration of Human and Organisational Factors 1.20 € 10,000 Collaboration on HOF topics to build and share knowledge HOF Collaboration with organisations and research institutes in railways and other safety domains Dissemination on HOF topics Active collaboration in development and promotion of RailHOF platform Dissemination on HOF topics HOF network meeting Training on specific HOF topics Develop and pilot HOF training content for modules included in the ERA Academy/STARS portfolio ERA1242 Executing SSC 7.20 € 880,154 Executing SSC Legal deadlines and according to the process ERA1249 Safety Trainings and Assistance to Rail Stakeholders (STARS) 2.06 € 97,500 Assistance delivered according to the request assessment 100% Requests for assistance assessed 100% Requests for safety trainings asessed 100% Trainings delivered according to the request assessment 100%
-$^(^{24})$ Depending on the progress made with the ISS system implementation (also linked to the outcome of the SOS paper)

-Project Name FTE FTE from SP Budget assigned SP Output indicator Output Target ERA1249 Safety Trainings 2.05 € 97,500 Assistance delivered according to the request assessment 100% and Assistance to Requests for assistance assessed 100% Rail Stakeholders Requests for safety trainings asessed 100% (STARS) Trainings delivered according to the request assessment 100%
+Annex III to MB Decision 337 Draft SPD 2025-2027

-Strategic statement 5 - Rail will be resilient and agile in responding to emergency situations
+B.4 Strategic Statement 5: Rail will be resilient and agile in responding to emergency situations

 Expected outcome Resilience of the rail sector to emergency situations and external events Agility of the rail sector to respond quickly and efficiently to emergency situations

-Outcome indicators The indicators will be developed in future SPDs, as no projects will contribute to the achievement of the statement in 2024.
+Outcome indicators The indicators will be developed in future SPDs, as no projects will contribute to the achievement of the statement in 2025.

 Expected resource envelope:

+Expected resource envelope.

 Human resources 0 FTEs

 Financial resources €0

 Fee-based No

-Strategic statement 6 - Rail will become increasingly economically competitive as a mode and as a sector.
+B.5.
+Strategic Statement 6: Rail will become increasingly economically competitive as a mode and as a sector

 Expected outcome Economic competitiveness of the rail sector compared with other modes of transport

+Note: intermediate outcomes will be developed in future SPDs

-Outcome indicators Note: they will be further Evolution in rail traffic in absolute terms Proportion of rail vs road and air transport, for passenger and freight rail in the EU Number of pax-km per passenger train-km Number of tonne-km per freight train-km Average ERTMS costs (trackside and on-board
+Outcome indicators Evolution in rail traffic in absolute terms Proportion of rail vs road and air transport, for passenger and freight rail in the EU Number of pax-km per passenger train-km Number of tonne-km per freight train-km Average ERTMS costs (trackside and on-board

 Expected resource envelope:

-Human resources (25) 3.28 FTE
+Human resources 3.28 FTE

-Financial resources (26) € 80,400
+Financial resources € 80,400

 Fee-based No

-(25) The human resources are shown in FTE, not headcount.
+$^{17}$ The human resources are shown in FTE, not headcount.
 For more information, please refer to Annex IV.